Class Descriptions

 Introduction to Weaving

 Introduction to Weaving begins with the basics of hand-weaving using a Schacht Wolf Pup 4-harness floor loom.
 On the first day, participants will learn how to wind a warp and set up their own looms.
-The second day will cover how to weave, basic weave structures such as plain weave, baskets, twills, and tapestry.
+The second day will cover how to weave, basic weave structures such as plain weave, baskets, twills, and some tapestry techniques.
 The class will conclude with cutting off and finishing the edges of your weaving.
-This class is designed for those new to weaving as well as for those with some experience but are looking for a refresher and to try something new.
+This class can be taken multiple times with a different project variation each time.
+This class is designed for those new to weaving as well as for those with some experience but want a refresher.
 All materials and equipment are provided.

 Image: Zenona Darrow